Prior to taking over as Director of the Glendale Summer Band, Ken was a

 bass, where he is also the band manager.
 He plays as well with the Arizona Winds Concert Band and West Valley Pops Band.

-He is the founder of the Arizona Veteran’s Band, made up entirely of volunteers which have provided a free concert at the Arizona Veteran’s Home on Veteran’s Day for the past six years.
+He is the founder of the Arizona Veteran’s Band, made up entirely of volunteers which have provided a free concert at the Arizona Veteran’s Home on Veteran’s Day for the past eight years.

 The 2016 Summer Band Group Picture can be found at: